kweephyo-pmt/new_life/FIRESTORE_RULES.md

     // Comments collection rules
     match /comments/{commentId} {
-      // Allow all authenticated users to read comments allow read: if request.auth != null;
+      // Allow anyone to read comments (for public community page) allow read: if true;

       // Allow users to create comments with their own userId allow create: if request.auth != null &&